 I hate to clean!
 I really do.
 It’s too bad that I like to live in a clean house, or else I wouldn’t bother.
 I’d much rather write, read a good book, or be with my family.
 Butttttt it’s important to have things clean and organized.
 It bugs me when they’re not.
 And every spring I feel that I should deep clean.
 Once I start, I see how dirty things have gotten since I last tackled every little crack and corner.
 Normally, I try not to look.
 My eyesight isn’t that good anyway.
 But I realize that others might notice, and I really do want people to feel like they can eat food from my kitchen and come over to visit me in a clean home.
 So here I go again, welcoming spring with a barrage of cleaners, some elbow grease, and a group of ladies who are in the same boat.
 Welcome to our 30-day Spring Cleaning Challenge.

-“What ladies?,” you might ask.
-Like-minded ladies who want to set and achieve goals.
 This year, I started a Facebook group where we work together on goals.
 Every 30 days we choose something that group members want to work on.
 Then I do some research and organize what we need to do into daily tasks.
 These can be done in any order, really, in any season.
 But in the group I post them in the order which they are written, and we share ideas for how to get the jobs done.
 We learn a lot from each other.
 Participants choose which days they can work on the goals and do them at their own pace.
 The main goal is to DO SOMETHING and progress a bit each day.
 Sound like something you’d like?
 Feel free to join us.

 In January, we started by dejunking.
 It would be helpful to you to declutter before you start spring cleaning.
 It’s not necessary; you can dejunk as you clean.
 Just know that our dejunking tips were covered earlier if you want to review them.